 A Moonage Daydream - Science Fiction and Music

 We may not often make the connection, but the realms of music and science fiction aren't as disconnected as you might initially think.
-Many times over the years have these two worlds intersected, and in my opinion, it's a perfect pairing.
-Music and science fiction are the two artistic fields for which I have the most passion, so their combination has led to some of my favourite musical works of all time (including my favourite album of all time, which we'll get to shortly.)
-Objectively, these two mediums combine beautifully, bringing out the ideals of escapism and heightened reality in one another.
+Many times over the years have these two worlds intersected, and it has the making of a perfect pairing.
+Music and science fiction are the two artistic fields for which I have the most passion, so their combination has led to some of my favourite musical works of all time (including my favourite album of all time, which we'll discuss shortly.)
+Objectively, these two mediums combine to bring out the ideals of escapism and heightened reality in one another.

 Music is fundamentally an escapist medium, as it represents a heightened level of emotional expression, an “explosive expression of humanity,” as Billy Joel once put it.
 I have yet to find a better description for how music can defy language, and express emotion beyond what we can with words.

-Science fiction is similarly heightened reality, when you look at the core of the genre.
+Science fiction is a similar form of heightened reality, when looking at the core of the genre.
 Sci-fi exists in order to question our possible future, or to examine a different path human history may have followed.
 Sci-fi questions, simply put.
 It often exists in the form of an idealised or corrupted version of our society.
-These exaggerated forms of humanity can often come with a clear message: this is what we can become.
+These exaggerated forms of humanity often come with a clear message: this is what we can become.
 Whether that is a warning or a glimmer of hope depends on the context.

-It’s when these media come together that the best of them shine the brightest, in my opinion.
+It’s when these media come together that they highlight the most illustrious aspects in each other.
 So without further ado, some of the best times that music met sci-fi.

 2112 - Rush

 No list marrying the fields of music and science fiction would be complete without one of Rush's many outstanding pieces, 2112.
 A twenty minute conceptual journey about a dystopia which has outlawed creativity under the Solar Federation.
-The piece was inspired by the works of Ayn Rand.
+The piece was conceptualized by drummer and lyricist Neil Peart, who was inspired by the works of Ayn Rand.

-Ending rather ambiguously, its difficult to say whether or not the world in which 2112 is set has a happy ending or not.
-What can be said for certain however is that 2112 defied all expectations and sold fantastically, and served to solidify Rush as legends of progressive rock.
+Ending rather ambiguously, its difficult to say whether or not the world of 2112 has a happy ending.
+What can be said for certain however is that 2112 defied all expectations and sold fantastically despite its unique nature, and served to solidify Rush as legends of progressive rock and Canadian music.